JoaoPLF/NodeJS-SocialApp/README.md

 # NodeJS
 ### **SocialApp**

-Facebook-like social app project.
+Facebook/Twitter-like social app project.
 Work in Progress

 What is currently working: